Graduate study in anthropology is open to individuals with varied undergraduate majors and training backgrounds.

 Graduate students will develop service, mentoring, and leadership skills that enable them to advance and support professional, management, academic, and community needs.

 The Master of Arts program in anthropology requires 30–36 s.h. of graduate credit, depending on a student's previous anthropological training.
-Students may count a maximum of 9 s.h. earned in courses outside anthropology toward the MA in anthropology.
+Students may count a maximum of 9 s.h. earned in courses outside of anthropology toward the MA in anthropology.
 It is expected that a full-time student will complete all MA requirements by the end of the second year in the program.
 Students must maintain a cumulative grade-point average of at least 3.00.

 Master's degree students who choose to focus on cultural resource management—archaeology normally do not go on to earn a PhD in anthropology.